micah3crawford/lab-0-git-git-hubfundamentals-micah3crawford/README.md

 To learn more about forking, read ["For a Repo"](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).

 ## 📝 Optional next steps
+"I have completed this part of the lab"
 * Open a pull request and let your teacher know that you’ve finished this course.
 * Create a new markdown file in this repository.
 Let them know what you learned and what you are still confused about!
 Experiment with different styles!
 * Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).